completegraph/Raleigh/README.md

    A Youtube video over of the project is at:  [Video](https://youtu.be/AWwT57oYL1U)

-   Interactive maps are contained in
+   Interactive maps are available in the repo for download.

 *   project_data/CU_Demographics_Hotspots_20191231.html
 *   project_data/CU_POI_Hotspots_20191231.html